bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/44-Luke.md

 ^3^ He told them this parable: ^4^ “Which of you men, if you had one hundred sheep and lost one of them, wouldn’t leave the ninety-nine in the wilderness and go after the one that was lost, until he found it? ^5^ When he has found it, he carries it on his shoulders, rejoicing. ^6^ When he comes home, he calls together his friends and his neighbours, saying to them, ‘Rejoice with me, for I have found my sheep which was lost!’ ^7^ I tell you that even so there will be more joy in heaven over one sinner who repents, than over ninety-nine righteous people who need no repentance.

-^8^ “Or what woman, if she had ten drachma^^ coins, if she lost one drachma coin, wouldn’t light a lamp, sweep the house, and seek diligently until she found it? ^9^ When she has found it, she calls together her friends and neighbours, saying, ‘Rejoice with me, for I have found the drachma which I had lost!’ ^10^ Even so, I tell you, there is joy in the presence of the angels of God over one sinner repenting.”
+^8^ “Or what woman, if she had ten drachma^a^ coins, if she lost one drachma coin, wouldn’t light a lamp, sweep the house, and seek diligently until she found it? ^9^ When she has found it, she calls together her friends and neighbours, saying, ‘Rejoice with me, for I have found the drachma which I had lost!’ ^10^ Even so, I tell you, there is joy in the presence of the angels of God over one sinner repenting.”
-^[15:8 A drachma coin was worth about 2 days wages for an agricultural labourer.]
+^a^[**15:8** A drachma coin was worth about 2 days wages for an agricultural labourer.]

 ^11^ He said, “A certain man had two sons. ^12^ The younger of them said to his father, ‘Father, give me my share of your property.’
 So he divided his livelihood between them. ^13^ Not many days after, the younger son gathered all of this together and travelled into a far country.
 There he wasted his property with riotous living. ^14^ When he had spent all of it, there arose a severe famine in that country, and he began to be in need. ^15^ He went and joined himself to one of the citizens of that country, and he sent him into his fields to feed pigs. ^16^ He wanted to fill his belly with the pods that the pigs ate, but no one gave him any. ^17^ But when he came to himself, he said, ‘How many hired servants of my father’s have bread enough to spare, and I’m dying with hunger! ^18^ I will get up and go to my father, and will tell him, “Father, I have sinned against heaven and in your sight. ^19^ I am no more worthy to be called your son.
 Make me as one of your hired servants.”’